Note: This post has been updated for the 2017 season.

 Arrival Day.
 Check in to your hotel.
 Maybe you’ve had a big travel day, so go stare at the ocean and drink a glass of local wine at:

-- A Pie’ de Ma’ (Via dell’Amore, Riomaggiore — take the stairs at the train station, and you’ll find it after a 3-minute walk.)
+- A Pie’ de Ma’ (Via dell’Amore, Riomaggiore — take the stairs at the train station, and you’ll find it after a 30-second walk.)

 This is my favorite drink spot in the whole world and a visit here is a mandatory part of your Cinque Terre experience.
 My recommended tipple is either local white wine, prosecco or the specialty from this area called sciacchetrà, a fortified wine made from dry grapes from the hillsides you’re surrounded by.

 After that I would cruise down to the marina.
 Gather at the agave plant and watch the sunset over the harbor.
 Then head back up to the main street for dinner at: